Turbulence in Earth's core generates large topographic torques on the mantle: Methods

-The simulations are performed with the computational fluid dynamics code \texttt{Nek5000} \citep{nek5000}, which uses the spectral element method \cite{pA84} and therefore easily allows for solving the governing equations in domains with irregular boundaries. \texttt{Nek5000} has been extensively benchmarked and scales efficiently to large numbers of processors.
-The simulations were run on up to 2048 processors for our most demanding simulations.
-Nek5000 uses a CFL condition to dynamically update the timestep.
-Our tests indicate that for identical non-dimensional control parameters the \texttt{Nek5000} code is approximately a factor of ten slower in comparison to the commonly used spectral code, \texttt{Rayleigh} \cite{hM16}, although spectral codes are generally incapabale of handling irregular boundaries.
+The simulations are performed with the computational fluid dynamics code \texttt{Nek5000} \citep{nek5000}, which uses the spectral element method \citep{tP84} and therefore easily allows for solving the governing equations in domains with irregular boundaries. \texttt{Nek5000} has been extensively benchmarked and scales efficiently to large numbers of processors.
+The simulations were run on up to 2048 processors for our most demanding simulations. \texttt{Nek5000} uses a CFL condition to dynamically update the timestep.
+Our tests indicate that for identical non-dimensional control parameters the \texttt{Nek5000} code is approximately a factor of ten slower in comparison to the commonly used spectral code, \texttt{Rayleigh} \citep{hM16}, although spectral codes are generally incapabale of handling irregular boundaries.
 All simulations used a degree $7$ polynomial interpolant within the spectral elements.
 The most demanding simulations required 331,776 spectral elements, corresponding to almost $1.7\times10^8$ physical grid points.
+The code was benchmarked against the hydrodynamic case 0 presented in (Christensen et al.)\citep{uC01} for a spherical geometry and all values were found to be within the recommended ranges.
+To our knowledge, no benchmark of convection in a deformed sphere exists, however extensive tests were performed to ensure that the expected boundaries were being implemented.

+The use of no-slip mechanical boundary conditions implies viscous torques act along both the inner and outer surfaces.
+Viscous torques were computed both as a means to check consistency in the numerical method and to compare with the topographic torque.
+The total viscous torque acting on both the inner boundary ($icb$) and the outer boundary ($cmb$) is calculated as

+where the superscript $T$ denotes a transpose. \textcolor{\revttxt}{Supplementary} Fig. \ref{f:visc_torque_supp}(a) shows a representative time series of the pressure torque on the outer boundary and the sum of the viscous torques on the inner and outer boundary, as well as the rate of change of the axial angular momentum of the fluid $dL_z/dt$.
+We find excellent agreement between $-dL_z/dt$ and $\Gtz^{v}+\Gtz$, providing a verification of the calculation of the torques.

+The ratio of the standard deviations of the viscous and topographic torque on the outer boundary, denoted by $\gamma$, is shown in Supplementary Fig. \ref{f:visc_torque_supp}(b).
+This ratio is near unity near the onset of convection, but is generally a decreasing function of $\Rat$.
+These trends indicate that the viscous torques are likely negligible in the parameter regime of the core.